Main research topics:

 Sepsis is the leading cause of death in critically ill patients but clinical sepsis trials have a long history of failure.
 A novel treatment approach is based on inclusion of patients taking into account the immune profile of the individual patient and the particular phase of sepsis they are in.

 Our research focuses on the gastrointestinal (GI) tract as an important initiator of sepsis.
-Using different animal models (LPS and CLP) and samples from septic patients, we study the immune response in the GI wall in comparison with the systemic immune reaction using flow cytometry, molecular biology, immunoassays and immunohistochemistry.
+Using different animal models (LPS and cecal ligation and puncture) and samples from septic patients, we study the immune response in the GI wall in comparison with the systemic immune reaction using flow cytometry, molecular biology, immunoassays and immunohistochemistry.
 Our aim is to find tissue-specific and systemic biomarkers enabling a better inclusion strategy for future clinical trials for the treatment of sepsis.

 Steatosis and portal hypertension – role of autophagy and ER stress